 Work out what you can afford

 Before you fall in love with a property, figure out what you can afford to pay.
-Typically, you’ll usually need a gross income of around two and half times the annual rent.
-So, for example, if you’re looking at renting a property that costs £800 per month, it’s likely you’ll need a household income of at least £24,000 (£800 x 12 months x 2.5 = £24,000).
+You'll usually need a gross income of around two and a half times the annual rent.
+So, for example, if you're looking at renting a property that costs £800 per month, it's likely you'll need a household income of at least £24,000 (£800 x 12 months x 2.5 = £24,000).

 If you think you're unlikely to pass referencing based on your affordability, you may be able to ask for a guarantor to support you.
 A guarantor is usually a parent or guardian who will agree to take on the responsibility for the rent of the property – in other words, if you don't pay your rent or for any damages to the property (over the deposit amount), it is your guarantor's responsibility to foot the bill.